ayyammal-g/march_code_jam_madness_modellers/README.md

 The Variables Net Rating, BPI that highly correlated to Target Variable Winner during the EDA also took the top spots in Variable importance of the Random Forent Model.

+### How to Run:

+Download NCAAM_final.ipynb notebook and run all the cells.